Dan Grossman Teaching Materials

 spac at cs.washington.edu is a low-traffic mailing list for announcing updates and occasional discussions among users.
 You can subscribe here or just ask me to subscribe you.

-We gratefully acknowledge gifts from Intel Corporation and grants from the U.S. National Science Foundation that provided financial resources to develop these materials.
+We gratefully acknowledge gifts from Intel Labs University Collaborations and grants from the U.S. National Science Foundation that provided financial resources to develop these materials.